 Cement Board and Fiber Cement Board Installation

-When installing cementitious backer boards, corrosion‑resistant backer board screws should always be used.
+As mentioned above, it's very important to use corrosion‑resistant backer board screws when installing cementitious backer boards.
 I always use Rock-on screws or Backer-on screws.

 Drywall screws are not suitable because they can corrode, causing the screw head to break off, compromising it’s holding strength.

-Screw spacing of 8 inches is recommended by most manufacturers.
-I always pre-drill and countersink the screws as well because cementitious board can fracture and break at the edges if the screw is driven aggressively with no pre-dill or countersink.
+I always pre-drill and countersink the screws as well, because cementitious board can fracture and break at the edges if the screw is driven aggressively with no pre-dill or countersink.

 Glass Mat Board Installation